StoicDreams/TestFramework/Docs/README.md

 ### Framework Features

-- Inclusion of Moq mocking framework to use for mocking components.
+- Inclusion of NSubstitute mocking framework to use for mocking components.
 - Inclusion of FluentAssertions framework to use for human readable assertions.
-- Automatic default mocking (using Moq's Mock framework) of a class's constructor dependencies when running unit tests.
+- Automatic default mocking (using NSubstitute's Mock framework) of a class's constructor dependencies when running unit tests.
 - Test framework agnostic: While we use XUnit, we have no restrictions against using other frameworks such as NUnit, MSTest, etc.

 ### Noted Restrictions